 Giant Belladonna Lily

-A wonderful rarity.
+A big flowering rarity.

 This product is currently out of stock and unavailable.